RWELabs/Minecraft/Stripped Logs to Regular Logs/README.md

 ### Crafting Recipe
 ![Crafting Recipe](http://crutionix.com/wp-content/uploads/2019/09/LogsCraftingStripped.png)

-Logs can be crafted using Stripped Logs and Sticks
+- Logs can be crafted using Stripped Logs and Sticks.
+- Uses the crafting table.